signalogic/SigDL/README.md

 In any deep learning IoT product design, minimizing memory power consumption is crucial, but it's especially important for x86 CPU based designs, which require sizable external memory capacity in order to gain maximum advantage from running Linux and open source software (much of which was developed and runs in the cloud).
 The DeepLens uses LPDDR4 DRAM, often referred to as "mobile DRAM" (i.e. cell phone memory technology).
 The DeepLens has 8 GB of DRAM memory, implemented as four (4) Samsung 16 Gb x16 external devices (64-bit wide interface, maximum of 3733 Mbps transfer rate from a 233 MHz clock).
 Non-volatile storage is provided by an SK Hynix 16 GB NAND Flash chip.

 Although the fanless DeepLens enclosure provides a great example of what's currently possible with x86 CPUs inside IoT and Edge products, Intel still has a ways to go to improve the situation.
-The x5 CPU family generates enough heat that external LPDDR4 must be placed a considerable distance from the CPU (due to the mechanical size of the heat sink), which impacts both memory performance and overall size of the motherboard.
+The x5 CPU family generates enough heat that external LPDDR4 devices must be placed a considerable distance from the CPU (due to the mechanical size of the heat sink), which impacts both memory performance and overall size of the motherboard.
 A desirable objective for future x86 CPU chip designs would be to use PoP (package on package) technology to allow memory devices to "stack" directly on top of the CPU.
 However, this will take another 2x or more reduction in CPU power consumption.

 &nbsp;<br/>